 You May Also Like

-Why is strong foundation in reading crucial by third grade?
+Why is a strong foundation in reading crucial by third grade?

 During early school years, children focus on learning to read.
 But once children hit third grade, they begin reading to learn.
 That means if children can’t read well, they will fal …Read More

 Listen up!
 You can help your child focus by reading aloud together